pateluday07/docker-mysql-springboot-demo/README.md

 This project has been developed to demonstrate how to **dockerize** the **SpringBoot App** and **MySQL database**.

-### Requirements To Run Applications Without Docker
+### Requirements To Run Application Without Docker
 * JDK 11
 * MySQL